Viloris/React-MUI/README.md

 ```

 ##### Parameters
-* dialogTitle: You can add a custom title text
+* dialogTitle: You can add a custom title text.
-* dialogOpen: If true the dialog will appear
+* dialogOpen: If true the dialog will appear.
-* showProgress: If true the progress bar will appear
+* showProgress: If true the progress bar will appear.
-* showAlert: If the the alert bar will appear, and the dialog content and the progress bar will not be displayed
+* showAlert: If the the alert bar will appear, and the dialog content and the progress bar will not be displayed.
 * responseType: Set the color of the alert bar. ("info", "success", "warning", "error")
 * dialogContent: Here you can set the content of the dialog.
-If the aalert bar is visible, the content will not be shown
+If the alert bar is visible, the content will not be shown.
-* responseMessage: The message will appear in the alert bar
+* responseMessage: The message will appear in the alert bar.
-* agreeDialog: Callback function that triggers when agrre button has clicked
+* agreeDialog: Callback function that triggers when agrre button has clicked.
 * disagreeDialog: Callback function that triggers when cancel (close) button has clicked.
-* buttonCaption: You can change the caption of the agree button
+* buttonCaption: You can change the caption of the agree button.
 * maxWidth: You can set the maximum width of the dialog window. ("xs", "sm", "md", "lg", "xl")
 * linearProgress: If true a linear porgress bar will appear below the dialog content.
 If false a circular progress will apear instead of the aggree button.